Mostafa-HEH/alx-higher_level_programming/0x05-python-exceptions/README.md

 Task 5: Write a function that raises a type exception.
 Task 6: Write a function that raises a name exception with a message.
 Task 7: Write a function that prints an integer.
+Task 8: Write a function that executes a function safely.